Serum globulin electrophoresis

 - Acute infection

-- Chronic inflammatory disease (for example, rheumatoid arthritis and systemic lupus erythematosus)
+- Long-term (chronic) inflammatory disease (for example, rheumatoid arthritis and systemic lupus erythematosus)

 Other risks associated with having blood drawn are slight, but may include:

 - Infection (a slight risk any time the skin is broken)

 Chernecky CC, Berger BJ.
 Immunoelectrophoresis - serum and urine.
 In: Chernecky CC, Berger BJ, eds.
 Laboratory Tests and Diagnostic Procedures.
 6th ed.
 St Louis, MO: Elsevier Saunders; 2013:673.